14 Top Resources for Mastering Daily English Conversation

 Moreover, you can complete the course within two hours and even get a certificate that you can add to your CV as proof of your English-speaking skills.

 Patiently listen when people speak, and soon you’ll understand how sentence structure and the flow of the language work.
-And, make it a point to apply what you’ve learned by speaking.
+And, make it a point to apply what you’ve learned by speaking English whenever you can.

 With daily practice, conversing in English will come naturally to you!